CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 ## Phase 1
 **Sungho Ahn**: responsible for crawing using Scrapy, API, online download.
-Contribution: Obtained the three datasets we've used throughout the project phases.
+*Contribution*: Obtained the three datasets we've used throughout the project phases.
 - cost-of-living-1.csv
 - cost-of-living-2.csv
 - cost-of-living-3.csv
 The file names have changed for convenience in coding process.

-**Shruthi Ram**: responsible for web-crawling part
+**Shruthi Ram**: responsible for web-crawling part *Contribution*: N/A
-Contribution: N/A

 ## Phase 2
-**Sungho Ahn**: responsible for whole Phase 2/
-Contribution: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization
+**Sungho Ahn**: responsible for whole Phase 2 *Contribution*: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization

 **Shruthi Ram**: N/A/
-Contribution: N/A
+*Contribution*: N/A

 ## Phase 3